seanverrando/programming_projects/README.md

 # random_project
-c programming and other types of programming of random projects
+c/c++ programming and other types of programming